Prurigo nodularis in Adult

 Synopsis

-Prurigo nodularis is a chronic condition of uncertain etiology.
-Although exact prevalence is unknown, it is most commonly seen in patients aged 45 years and older and seems to be more common in women and in people of color.
-Patients present with one or more (usually multiple) discrete, severely pruritic nodules that mostly appear on the extensor surfaces of extremities and anterior areas of the thighs and legs.
+Although the exact prevalence is unknown, it is most commonly seen in patients aged 45 years and older and seems to be more common in women.
+Prurigo nodularis presents as one or more (usually multiple) discrete, severely pruritic nodules that mostly appear on the extensor surfaces of extremities and anterior areas of the thighs and legs.
 The lesions are rarely seen on the face.
-The lesions are triggered by repetitive rubbing or scratching of discrete areas of the skin.
 Pruritus is described as severe and distressing and can become worse with heat, sweating, or irritation from friction.
-It may alternatively be induced by repetitive picking or rubbing of nonpruritic skin.

 Codes